Drug crimes lawyer in Laclede County, MO.

 If you’ve been charged with any of the above drug crimes in Laclede County, MO, you need to speak with a knowledgeable lawyer as soon as possible.
 Give a drug crimes lawyer at Combs Waterkotte a call right away at (314) 900-HELP or reach out online to discuss the specifics of your case.

 Laclede County, MO’s drug laws impose harsh penalties, but with a skilled legal team on your side, there’s hope.
 Our drug crime lawyers in Laclede County excel at finding vulnerabilities in the prosecution’s case.
-While strategies vary depending on your specific circumstances, here’s how we can build a strategic defense:
+While strategies vary depending on your specific circumstances, here’s how we can build a robust defense strategy:

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.